 Of the Honeys, Sylvia LeMonte died on August 27, 2001, in Baltimore (as Margaret "Sylvia" Anderson); Yvonne Newberry (Du Barry) on October 3, 2014, in Anaheim, California; Dottie Smith on December 27, 2013, in Philadelphia; and nothing whatever to report on Ernestine Cooper.
-Yvonne Lanauze is probably still alive as this is being written in late 2017 (as 91-year-old "Eve Duke", she entertained at her South Vancouver, British Columbia nursing home in mid-2016).
-Louisa Lara is possibly also still alive, although one source (that I haven't been able to confirm) says she died in late 2014.
+Yvonne Lanauze was still alive in mid-2021 (as 96-year-old "Eve Duke", she entertained at her South Vancouver, British Columbia nursing home).
+Louisa Lara is also deceased, possibly in late 2014.

 Were the 3 B's And A Honey particularly important to recorded music?
 Not really.
 I like "Grieving For You", but there's nothing special to me about their other recordings.
 On the other hand, they existed for around ten years, so their in-person shows must have been crowd-pleasers.
 Here's how Jay Bruder characterizes them: